Interpretable Responsibility Sharing as a Heuristic for Task and Motion Planning: Methodology

 If the initial and goal states, $s_0$ and $s_g$, satisfy the generated conditions, the Mini-LGP solver, \texttt{solveMini-LGP}, attempts to find a solution with respect to the sequence bound of MBTS with its relaxed formulation defined in Equation \ref{mini_lgp}.
 If a plan can be found within this bound, the full problem is solved using the already found mode-switch constraints with \texttt{solvePathWithSequence}, which is a minimal version of Equation \ref{lgp} where only the configuration space is considered, without any symbolic search.
 If the full problem can be solved, the resulting motion plan $P_{path}$ is returned, where the use of auxiliary objects in this plan increases the agent's performance.

 If the conditions generated by ORS are not satisfied, indicating that using auxiliary objects in $s_0$ and $s_g$ results in a performance decrease, then the LGP solver, \texttt{solvePath}, formulated in Equation \ref{lgp}, is used to find a motion plan.
-Overall, with its interpretable conditions generated by ORS, IRS guides the TAMP formulation by leveraging the human bias existing in sequential decision-making and manipulation problems.